krishnakishored/py-trailers/Questions/py_questions.md

       - There’s an easier way to start up a group of threads than the one you saw above.
 It’s called a ThreadPoolExecutor, and it’s part of the standard library in concurrent.futures

+* asynchio
+* At the heart of async IO are coroutines.
+A coroutine is a specialized version of a Python generator function.